wuxiangzhou2010/wuxiangzhou2010.github.io/_posts/2018-05-10-Linux-kernel-learning-note.markdown

 - 2.2.2 Segment descriptors

+Each segment is represented by an 8-byte Segment Descriptor that describe the segment characteristics.
+Segment descriptor either store in GDT or LDT.
+Usually, only one GDT is defined, while each process may have its own LDT,

+- GDT

-  - GDT --> contain in main memory --> gdtr register
+  global descriptor table --> contain in main memory --> gdtr register

+- LDT

-  - LDT --> contain in a process --> ldtr
+  Local descriptor table --> contain in a process --> ldtr

   Each segment descriptor consists of the following fields:

   - a 32-bit based field that contains the linear address of the first byte of the segment

 - 2.2.3 segment selectors
 - 2.2.4 segmentation unit
 - 2.3 segmentation in linux

+  segments used by linux:

+  - a kernel code segment
+  - a kernel data segment
+  - a user code segment shared by all processes in user mode
+  - a user data segment shared by all processes in user mode
+  - a task state segment for each process
+  - a default LDT that is usually shared by all the process

 - 2.4 paging hardware
 - 2.4.1 regular paging
   - directory